bnjmnt4n/ofcrse/src/content/articles/postgres-rls.md

 We're performing a sequential scan on all `users`, then checking each row if there is a matching `workspace_members` row.
 There doesn't appear to be any easy way to optimize the `exists` subquery here, as there was for the `any` subquery.

 However, we can make use of some knowledge of Postgres's handling of RLS policies to help us.
 Normal quals can be executed before security quals if the normal quals use [non-leakproof operators or functions](#non-leakproof).
-Since the `exists` subquery in the security qual cannot be further rewritten into a more optimal form to use an index scan, we can attempt to add normal quals which **can** be optimized.
+Since the `exists` subquery in the security qual cannot be further rewritten into a more optimal form to use an index scan, we can attempt to add further normal quals which *can* be optimized.
 The easiest one is just an additional `where` condition with a simple equality comparison:

 ```sql
 postgres=# begin;